awsles/AzureExtensions/Ax.Cosmos/README.md

 Note that Cosmos does not support partial document updates, so the entire document must be rewritten each time any change is required.

-6) Lastly, we can query for this object using the 'id' property:
+6) Next, we can query for this object using the 'id' property:

 ```
-Get-AxCosmosDocuments -Context $c -idValue '100'
+Get-AxCosmosDocument -Context $c -idValue '100'
 ```

 This will return the object that we created in step 5, which will also